-Diana is a research assistant at QHRC.
-She has a Master of Public Health from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).
+Diana is the Lead Researcher at QHRC.
+She has a Master's of Public Health degree from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).

 Her research interests encompass global public health and reproductive health concerns impacting minority populations in the Americas.
-In recent years, she served as research assistant on studies exploring chronic disease self-management programs and health coaching for Latinxs experiencing depression, diabetes, and other chronic conditions.
+In recent years, she served as a research assistant on studies exploring chronic disease self-management programs and health coaching for Latinos experiencing depression, diabetes, and other chronic conditions.

-Casey is a coder and English-language transcriptionist at QHRC.
-She is pursuing her BA in Sociology with a concentration in Analysis and Research and Honors in the Liberal Arts, and has been involved in a variety of research ranging from medical research to qualitative coding.
-After graduating in May of 2018, she plans to pursue a Masters in Public Health as well as a PA certification.
+Casey is the Lead Coder and English-Language Transcriptionist at QHRC.
+In May of 2018, she earned a bachelor's degree in Sociology with a concentration in Analysis and Research and Honors in the Liberal Arts.
+During her undergraduate career, Casey was actively involved in a variety of research and held an executive board position with Badger Volunteers.
+In the future, she plans to pursue a Master's of Public Health as well as a PA certification.